 The focus of the work is on the exchange of experience in the implementation of the REACh regulation, in particular on the topics of exposure, persistence, ecotoxicology, toxicology and risk assessment.
 In addition to industrial chemicals, the working group also focuses on the evaluation of pesticides, biocides and pharmaceuticals, and new research topics are regularly presented.

 The working group sees its task in supporting the ongoing amendment of the Soil Protection Ordinance (BBodSchV) by conveying relevant scientific knowledge and practical experience in legislative bodies.
 Conversely, it also offers assistance and initiates scientific research with questions from higher-level committees.

 The working group scientists involved: the inside of the subjects chemistry, biology, sciences geoscientific-to and environmental medicine and Umwelthygie plans to make contributions to continuously improve the quality to develop environmental monitoring.
 A particular concern is to link chemical-analytical determinations (exposure monitoring) more strongly than before with biological impact studies (effect monitoring).
-In this way, the most comprehensive possible assessment of the state of the examined ecosystems should be achieved and the relevance of the statements made should be increased.
+In this way, the most comprehensive possible assessment of the state of the examined ecosystems is to be achieved and the relevance of the information obtained is to be increased.